Have you ever been curious about the types of hawks in Florida?

 9. Swainson’s Hawk

 The Swainson’s hawk is a large and powerful species found throughout Florida.
-Its wingspan can reach up to four feet and has brown, gray, and white feathers.
-It feeds primarily on small mammals, reptiles, and insects.
+Its wingspan can reach up to four feet, and it has brown, gray, and white feathers.
+It feeds primarily on small mammals, reptiles, and insects.Â

 They have a particularly loud call that can be heard in open fields and woodlands.
 They are an important predator in the ecosystem and help keep the populations of small rodents and other animals in check.

-The Swainson’s Hawk prefers open habitats such as fields, meadows, and marshes but can also be found in woodlands near the edges of forests.
-They usually hunt from a high perch or in soaring circles before swooping to capture their prey.
+The Swainson’s Hawk prefers open habitats such as fields, meadows, and marshes but can also be found in woodlands near forest edges.
+It usually hunts from a high perch or in soaring circles before swooping to capture its prey.Â

 During the breeding season, the hawks will gather in large flocks to migrate south for the winter.
 They can often be seen migrating through Florida to more southern destinations.